 The Portrait of a Lady (1996)

 However, Laura Jones’s script to this film makes one wonder.
-Jones had written scripts for ‘Oscar and Lucinda’ (1997) and ‘Possession’ (2002) before, and both of these movies are known for their length (quite long) and uneventful plots.
-However, these are not the main problems with ‘The Portrait of a Lady’.
-It seems that Jones had decided to ignore the first half of Henry James’s novel.
+Jones had previously written film scripts to ‘Oscar and Lucinda’ (1997) and ‘Possession’ (2002), and both of these movies are known for their extraordinary length and uneventful plot lines.
+However, these are not even the main problems with ‘The Portrait of a Lady’.
+It seems that Jones had decided to ignore the first half of Henry James’s novel completely.
 The first part portrays the early intellectual and spiritual development of Isabel, interesting parts in the book which shed light on Isabel’s future decision-making abilities.
-So, the film starts off with Lord Warburton making a marriage proposal to Isabel – the event which does not happen until at least half-way through the novel.
+So, the film starts off with Lord Warburton making a marriage proposal to Isabel – an event which does not happen until at least half-way through the novel.
 And even if we ignore that, the film makes little attempt to show thought-processes or emotions of the characters, or even provide some thought-provoking elements to the story, which the book does successfully on nearly every page.

 It may be very difficult to convey to the screen all the thoughts and feelings of the characters, a well as their complex, evolving relationships, but surely it is unpardonable to march out with a movie having so little understanding of the book’s point and the psychology behind each character’s actions.
-Half-way through the film we see the main twist or “mystery” in the novel revealed, the fact which also makes it pointless to continue watching the movie.
+Half-way through the film, the audience is presented with the the main twist or “mystery” in the novel, making it virtually pointless to continue watching the film from then on.
 And, if that was not enough, the film continues to omit vital and interesting scenes from book as it goes along, although it does make effort to stay faithful to the book’s major events and dialogues.

-The point of the whole story can be characterised in these words: “danger concealed behind charm and benevolent actions”.
+The point of the whole story by Henry James can be conveyed in these words: “danger concealed behind charm and benevolence”.
 Taking this into account, casting Malkovich as Gilbert Osmond is surely overdoing it completely.
 Malkovich as Osmond is too obviously menacing and despotic, even when he meets Isabel for the first time.
 He is like a violent Duke from ‘The Duchess’ (2008).
-Although Osmond is supposed to be strict in his manner, controlling and emotionally empty, he is also portrayed as very likeable and good-looking in the novel, and not half as “evil” as the film set him out to be.
+Although Osmond is supposed to be strict in his manner, controlling and emotionally empty, he is also portrayed as very likeable and good-looking in the novel, and not half as “evil” as the film sets him out to be.

-Overall, it seems that ‘The Portrait of a Lady’ presents us with the stereotypes or caricatures of the characters in the book.
-Perhaps only Martin Donovan provided a spot-on portrayal of his character, Ralph.
+Overall, it seems that ‘The Portrait of a Lady’ presents its audience only with the stereotypes or caricatures of the characters in the book by Henry James.
+Perhaps, only Martin Donovan provided a “spot-on” portrayal of his character, Ralph.
 Donovan seems to be perfectly cast and, in a way, appears even more interesting that Isabel.
 His character is an intelligent, humble and faithful friend of the main heroine, who instantly sees all the potential that there is in her, and stays true to her inner adventurous spirit, despite all the radical changes which her marriage produced.
 Christian Bale as Edward Rosier, a suitor of Pansy, Osmond’s daughter, does not show more than he already had in ‘Little Women’ (1994), but, nevertheless, portrays a disillusioned lover convincingly.